 What is Loro Piana?

 It is an Italian luxury goods company specializing in high-end cashmere and wool products.
-Founded by the Piana family, the brand has established itself as a global leader in producing some of the finest and rarest fabrics in the world.
+Founded by the Piana family, the brand has established itself as a global leader in producing some of the finest and rarest fabrics worldwide.
 It is renowned for its quality and craftsmanship in textile production.
 The company uses exceptional raw materials, including rare wool and fibers from around the world, to create luxury clothing, accessories, and home furnishings.
 The product range includes ready-to-wear collections for men and women, customized services, and a line of fabrics for interior design.
 The brand continues to set the standard for luxury textiles and apparel in the global fashion industry.

 1924 – today